tobyhodges/probable-enigma/episodes/01-introduction.md

 As power figures, you all have the power to bring about a better research culture by inspiring and supporting your teams to do Open Science, and leading by example through your own actions.

+## Research assessment
+To change the way we do science we need to change the way we measure success, and incentivise work.

+### Declaration On Research Assessment (DORA)

+### Narrative CVs
 PAULINE insert : inforamtion about DORA and narrative CVs.

 Conclusions that it is easier to be prepared than to fake it.